RUNT

 There is some coarse language in this movie, including:

-• A character says that Susie’s pies taste like “Shi-” Annie quickly tries to talk over top of him so that the word goes unnoticed by her mum.
+• When a character says that Susie’s pies taste like “Shi-”, Annie quickly talks over him so that the word goes unnoticed by her mum.

 • Bugger off!

-• “Big, glittering, shi-” – the last consonant of the last word is lost but the word and intention is perfectly clear.
+• “Big, glittering, shi-” – while the last consonant is lost, the word and intention are quite clear.

 • Bloody hell